repo-helper/whey/doc-source/configuration.rst

 	A list of `trove classifiers <https://pypi.org/classifiers/>`_.

-	This list will be extended with the appropriate classifiers for supported platforms, Python versions and implementations, and the project's license.
+	This list will be extended with the appropriate classifiers for the :conf:`license-key` and the supported :conf:`platforms`, :conf:`python-implementations` and :conf:`python-versions`.

 	This field is ignored if :conf:`classifiers` is not listed in :conf:`dynamic`

 	:bold-title:`Example:`